w3c/wai-curricula/content/index.md

 Terminology specifically related to people with disabilities, assistive technologies, and adaptive strategies is provided in [How people with disabilities use the Web](/people-use-web).

-## Tips for Including Accessibility in Your Teaching
+## Tips on Teaching Accessibility

-While this resource is organized by modules based on roles in accessibility implementation, it is important to communicate in your teaching that carrying out accessibility-related tasks often require collaboration between several team roles.
-For example, creating an accessible form requires input from the content author, designer, and developer.

-It is equally important to understand and communicate accessibility requirements from the perspective of the user across the different tasks.
-For example, providing a coherent heading structure for a web page is not only an accessibility requirement.
-It often makes the difference for users to navigate and understand a web page.

-In addition to the advice embedded in the modules, the following overall practices will help you ensure effective courses, training, and certification programs on accessibility.
+The following tips will help you ensure effective courses, training, and certification programs on accessibility.

 ### Involve People with Disabilities